Nobby Stiles: Personal life

 Stiles married Kay Giles in June 1963.
 His wife was a sister of Johnny Giles and they were introduced to each other around the time they were teammates at Manchester United.
 They lived in Manchester and had three children.
 Stiles' son John was also a footballer, playing for Shamrock Rovers in Dublin and Leeds United in the 1980s.

-Stiles was a devout Catholic throughout his life, and even tried to attend mass on the day of the World Cup final.
+Stiles was a devout Catholic throughout his life and even tried to attend Mass on the day of the World Cup final.
 In 1968, Stiles released his first autobiography, Soccer My Battlefield; his second, After the Ball, followed in 2003.
 In 2007, he was inducted into the English Football Hall of Fame.

 Stiles's FIFA World Cup medal and a European Cup medal were bought by Manchester United for more than £200,000 at an auction on 27 October 2010.
 The World Cup medal, which Stiles won in the 1966 final against West Germany, sold for £160,000.
 His European Cup medal, which he won with Manchester United in 1968, was also sold, reaching more than £49,000.
 Stiles sold the medals so that his family could benefit from the proceeds.

 A teenage Stiles, then a Manchester United apprentice, was portrayed by actor Kyle Ward in a 2011 BBC TV drama, United, which was centred around the Munich air disaster in 1958, in which eight of United's senior players died.

 On 24 November 2013, it was announced that Stiles was diagnosed with prostate cancer, and in 2016, it was announced that he was suffering from advanced dementia.
 He was too ill to attend a celebration dinner to mark the 50th anniversary of England's 1966 World Cup win.
 In November 2017, a BBC documentary on the subject of brain injuries amongst retired footballers presented by former England striker Alan Shearer included an interview with Stiles' son.

-Stiles died on 30 October 2020 at Manor Hay Care Centre in Manchester, aged 78, suffering from prostate cancer, and dementia due to chronic traumatic encephalopathy (CTE) from the repeated heading of footballs.
+Stiles died on 30 October 2020 at Manor Hay Care Centre in Manchester, aged 78.
+He had been suffering from prostate cancer and dementia, the latter brought on due to chronic traumatic encephalopathy (CTE) from the repeated heading of footballs.
 Stiles's brain was donated to the FIELD study conducted by Dr Willie Stewart into the link between dementia and a career in professional football.
 Stiles was one of five England players from the 1966 World Cup final who suffered from and in some cases died of dementia.
+In July 2026 a coroner ruled that Stiles's dementia had been caused by repeatedly heading a football throughout his career.